Things All Dog Owners Should Know

 After we realized what we needed to do to keep our house from being wrecked, and how to keep him happy, this same puppy grew up to be a very good dog.

 Owning a dog is a big responsibility and even a lot of work.
 But they are worth the extra effort!
 Life would definitely not be the same without them…they’re always there to greet you at the door and welcome you home with wagging tails!
-Dogs are always aiming to please, loyal (unless someone else happens to have something good to eat that they want), and just want attention from their people.
+They’re always aiming to please, loyal (unless someone else happens to have something good to eat that they want), and just want attention from their people.

 Helpful LINKS to find info here at The Dog Bunker.
 Click the following links to read more: